UtkarshSinghChouhan/UtkarshSinghChouhan/README.md

 - 🔭 I’m currently working on JavaScript.

-- 🌱 I’m currently learning JavaScript and Node Js.
+- 🌱 I’m currently learning JavaScript and React Js.

 - 👯 I’m looking to collaborate on JavaScript

-- 💬 Talk to me about JavaScript and Node Js
+- 💬 Talk to me about JavaScript and React Js

 <hr>